Medical Imaging Technology, BS

 The BS in Medical Imaging Technology program seeks to:

-- Develop the professional's ability to function as an active member of the healthcare team.
+- Develop your ability to function as an active member of the healthcare team.

 - Foster independent thinking and lifelong learning.